-- External design and appearance of buildings

-- Visual impact of area attached to building (curtilage)

-- Visual impact of associated earthworks, hard surfacing and access

-- Landscaping and planting

-- 3.3.2 Any Building that does not comply with any one or more of the following standards for Permitted Activity Buildings:
+- External design and appearance of buildings - Visual impact of area attached to building (curtilage) - Visual impact of associated earthworks, hard surfacing and access - Landscaping and planting - Servicing of the site (stormwater, water supply, power and telecommunications) - Impact on indigenous biodiversity. - Effects on water quality arising from run-off during construction. - Effectiveness of ongoing stormwater management of the site. - 3.3.2 Any Building that does not comply with any one or more of the following standards for Permitted Activity Buildings:

-- 3.1.1.a Height of Buildings
+3.1.1.a Height of Buildings

-- 3.1.1.b Setback from Roads
+3.1.1.b Setback from Roads

-- 3.1.1.c Setback from Neighbours
+3.1.1.c Setback from Neighbours

-- 3.1.1.d Access
+3.1.1.d Access

-- 3.1.1.e Sites of Natural Significance, Scenic Viewing and High Altitude Areas
+3.1.1.e Sites of Natural Significance, Scenic Viewing and High Altitude Areas

-- 3.1.1.f Riparian Areas
+3.1.1.f Riparian Areas

-- 3.1.1.g Ruataniwha Rowing Area
+3.1.1.g Ruataniwha Rowing Area

-- 3.1.1.h Airport Noise
+3.1.1.h Airport Noise

-- 3.1.1.i Lakeside Protection Area
+3.1.1.i Lakeside Protection Area

-- 3.1.1.j Flood Mitigation Floor Height/Location
+3.1.1.j Flood Mitigation - Floor Height/Location

-- 3.1.1.n Flight Protection Areas
+3.1.1.n Flight Protection Areas